Applied and Computational Mathematics

 Independent Research Project

-5. Approved Cognate Courses - Two course or 6 credit hours of cognates outside the Department of Mathematics and Statistics.
-The courses should be selected from the approved courses listed below4.
+Two courses or 6 credit hours of cognates outside the Department of Mathematics and Statistics should be selected from the list of preapproved courses below.
+Some of these courses have additional prerequisites.
+Other cognates are possible with the approval of the graduate director 46

 Computer and Information Science